deficollective/defiscan/src/content/protocols/compound-v2.md

 Compound v2 relies on Chainlink price feeds to price collateral and base assets in the system.
 The protocol does not validate asset prices returned by Chainlink.
 The only fallback in place is the possibility for the governance to define default fixed prices for assets that will be used in case the oracle fails.

-`PiceOracle` fetches prices from Chainlink Price Feeds when requested for a specific cToken.
+`PiceOracle` fetches prices from Chainlink Price Feeds when requested for a specific `cToken`.

 The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions as we analyzed in a dedicated review [here](/protocols/chainlink-oracles).
-This dependency thus introduces centralization risk in the Compound v2 protocol.
+This dependency thus introduces _High_ centralization risk in the Compound v2 protocol.

 > Autonomy score: High